Mikadifo/Mikadifo/README.md

 As an experienced **front-end software developer** and freelancer, my journey spans over **3 years** in web development.
 Driven by curiosity, I thrive on exploring and mastering emerging technologies.
 I have embraced **Neovim** as my main development editor, captivated by its potential.

-My dedication to delivering innovative solutions fuels my passion for building extraordinary software.
+My dedication to delivering innovative solutions fuels my **passion for building extraordinary software**.
 Always seeking new challenges and knowledge to stay ahead in this fast growing industry.

 ## 🛠 Skills